Gustav Nyquist: Minnesota Wild

 Approaching the trade deadline with the Blue Jackets in last place in the league, and while still recovering from injury, Nyquist was traded by Columbus to the Minnesota Wild in exchange for a 2023 fifth-round pick on 28 February 2023.
+Nyquist returned to health nearing the conclusion of the regular season, and was productive in his return with five points in just three games.
+He recorded five assists through six playoff appearances in a first-round loss to the Dallas Stars.